symfony/symfony-docs/testing.rst

 * Test the response;
 * Rinse and repeat.

-Before creating your first test, be sure the following packages are installed:
+Before creating your first test, install these packages that provide some of the utilities used in the functional tests:

 .. code-block:: terminal